kalpitborkar/Chip8-Emulator/README.md

 # Chip8-Emulator
-A simple chip-8 emulator written in C++ and using the SDL2 library.
+A simple chip-8 emulator written using C++ and the SDL2 library.

 ## What is chip-8?
 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers, but CHIP 8 is still used today, due to its simplicity, and consequently on any platform and its teaching of programming Binary numbers.